moricho/moricho.github.io/index.md

 - Medium: [https://medium.com/@ikeda.morito](https://medium.com/@ikeda.morito)

 ## Employment History
+- October, 2020 - September 2022: __Software engineer at Mercari__
+  - Working at Platform group
+    - Develop infrastructure and provide middleware and internal system across organization such as Mercari, Merpay, Mercoin
+      - Developed temporary privilege granting system to promote Zero Touch Production.
+The objective was to reduce failure and security risks by avoiding direct human contact with the production environment, including SREs.
+      - Designed and developed cost visualization platform to optimize infrastructure resources and monetary costs.
+      - Introduced policy audit system to enhance security of our Kubernetes infrastructure.
-- Augast 2020: __software engineer intern at Cybozu__
+- Augast 2020: __Software engineer intern at Cybozu__
-  - designed and implemented an automatic PVC resizer (Kubernetes CustomController) from scratch and publish it as OSS: [pvc-autoresizer](https://github.com/topolvm/pvc-autoresizer)
+  - Designed and implemented an automatic PVC resizer (Kubernetes CustomController) from scratch and publish it as OSS: [pvc-autoresizer](https://github.com/topolvm/pvc-autoresizer)
     -  `pvc-autoresizer` is an automatic volume resizer that edits PVCs if they have less than the specified amount of free filesystem capacity.
-    - implemented a Reconciler.
+    - Implemented a Reconciler.
 For more detail: [pvc-autoresizer/docs/design.md](https://github.com/topolvm/pvc-autoresizer/blob/master/docs/design.md)
-    - implemented a Prometheus client used in `pvc-autoresizer` to collect logs from kubelet.
+    - Implemented a Prometheus client used in `pvc-autoresizer` to collect logs from kubelet.
-- December, 2019 - January, 2020: __software engineer intern at AbemaTV__
+- December, 2019 - January, 2020: __Software engineer intern at AbemaTV__
-  - belonged to Ad Association of AbemaTV and participated in launch of a new big feature
+  - Belonged to Ad Association of AbemaTV and participated in launch of a new big feature
-  - developed a few microservices in Go on Kubernetes
+  - Developed a few microservices in Go on Kubernetes
-  - improved observability, planned load test and built load environment for more production ready microservice.
+  - Improved observability, planned load test and built load environment for more production ready microservice.
-    - observability: introduced distributed tracing(OpenCensus/StackdriverTrace), profiling(pprof) and build monitoring system(Prometheus, Grafana).
+    - Observability: introduced distributed tracing(OpenCensus/StackdriverTrace), profiling(pprof) and build monitoring system(Prometheus, Grafana).
-    - load test: made scenarios, prepared the production equivalent data, and got loads on the system with Locust
+    - Load test: made scenarios, prepared the production equivalent data, and got loads on the system with Locust
-    - tuning: tuned the performance of the application, Envoy parameter and pod replica size based on the load test
+    - Performance tuning: tuned the performance of the application, Envoy parameter and pod replica size based on the load test
-  - developed a helper application with TypeScript, Cloud Function, Cloud Pub/Sub, Terraform, etc
+  - Developed a helper application with TypeScript, Cloud Function, Cloud Pub/Sub, Terraform, etc
-- September, 2019 - October, 2019: __software engineer intern at Recruit Technologies__
+- September, 2019 - October, 2019: __Software engineer intern at Recruit Technologies__
-  - replaced legacy system to new system using ECS Fargate
+  - Replaced legacy system to new system using ECS Fargate
-  - build CI pipeline
+  - Build CI pipeline
-- Augast, 2018 - January, 2019: __software engineer intern at BASE__
+- Augast, 2018 - January, 2019: __Software engineer intern at BASE__
-  - participated in launch of a new fintech business
+  - Participated in launch of a new fintech business
-  - developed the API in Go (adopt TDD and Layered Architecture)
+  - Developed the API in Go (adopt TDD and Layered Architecture)
-  - introduce golangci-lint
+  - Introduce golangci-lint
-  - developed the frontend application in Vue.js collaborating with an designer
+  - Developed the frontend application in Vue.js collaborating with an designer
 - __Others (subcontract)__
-  - developed server of blockchain service in Go on Kubernetes (for three months)
+  - Developed server of blockchain service in Go on Kubernetes (for three months)
-  - developed application server with Django and build data processing system with AWS Lambda, S3, fluentd, etc. (for four months)
+  - Developed application server with Django and build data processing system with AWS Lambda, S3, fluentd, etc. (for four months)

 ## Education
 - April, 2016 - Current: __Keio University, Faculty of Science and Engineering__